ArenKDesai/Aren-s-Notes/Data Ethics & Policy/Public Trust, Institutional Legitimacy, and the Use of Algorithms in Criminal Justice - Duncan Purves & Jeremy Davis.md

 1. Proprietary: algorithm code may not be made publicly available
 2. Technical: understanding the code is a specialized skill that the general public does not possess
 3. Fundamental: the decision procedures of machine learning algorithms resist interpretation
-4. Implementation: secrecy is kept as a competitive advanteage
+4. Implementation: secrecy is kept as a competitive advantage.

 ### Quotes